jazzband/wagtailmenus/README.md

 1. Log into the Wagtail CMS for your project (as a superuser).
 2. Click on `Settings` in the side menu to access the options in there, then select `Flat menus` to access the menu list page.
 3. Click the button at the top of the page to add a flat menu for your site (or one for each of your sites if you are running a multi-site setup). <img alt="Screenshot showing the FlatMenu edit interface" src="https://raw.githubusercontent.com/rkhleics/wagtailmenus/master/screenshots/wagtailmenus-flatmenu-edit.png" />
 4. Fill out the form, choosing a 'unique for site' `handle` to reference in your templates.
-If you know in advance what `handle` values you'd like to use in your project, and would rather select from a set of pre-defined choices when managing flat menus, take a look at the `WAGTAILMENUS_FLAT_MENUS_HANDLE_CHOICES` setting in the [overriding default behaviour with settings](#app-settings) section.
+If you know in advance what `handle` values you'd like to use in your project, and would rather select from a set of pre-defined choices when managing flat menus, take a look at the `WAGTAILMENUS_FLAT_MENUS_HANDLE_CHOICES` setting in the [settings reference](#app-settings) section.
 5. Use the **MENU ITEMS** inline panel to define the links you want the menu to have.
 If you wish, you can use the `handle` field to specify an additional value for each item, which you'll be able to access in a custom flat menu template. **NOTE**: Pages need to be published and have the `show_in_menus` checkbox checked in order to appear in menus (look under the **Promote** tab when editing pages).
 6. At the very bottom of the form, you'll find the **ADVANCED SETTINGS** panel, which is collapsed by default.
 Click on the arrow icon next to the heading to reveal the **Maximum levels** and **Specific usage** fields, which you can alter to fit the needs of your project.
 For more information about specific usage, take a look at the [Specific pages instances and performance](#specific-page-use) section below.
 7. Save your changes to apply them to your site.